figtools/figgy.dev/tabs/sandbox.md

 ---

 The Figgy sandbox is the perfect place to have a *fling* with Figgy without the *long-term* commitment so many tools require :smirk:.
-The Figgy sandbox consists of figgy a `bastion` deployment across 5 different AWS accounts.
+The Figgy sandbox consists of figgy configured as a `bastion` deployment across 5 different AWS accounts.

 The accounts have been pre-populated with some `Fig Trees` (See - [Figgy Concepts]({{"/" | relative_url }}#concepts)) Feel free take Figgy for a nice long walk through our Sandbox `Fig Orchard`:palm_tree:.
 Get to know `Figgy`, the `Fig Tree`, and all